Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/example-application-migration/liveanalytics_influxdb_application_migration.md

 **Key Differences:**
 - Timestream has a maximum batch size of 100 records
-- InfluxDB has an optimal batch size of 5000 points
+- InfluxDB V2 has an optimal batch size of 5000 points
 - Timestream requires database and table names
-- InfluxDB requires bucket and organization
+- InfluxDB V2 requires bucket and organization

 ## Batch Size Differences

 - **Timestream for LiveAnalytics**: Maximum batch size of 100 records
-- **InfluxDB**: Optimal batch size of 5000 points
+- **InfluxDB V2**: Optimal batch size of 5000 points

-This significant difference in batch sizes can lead to performance improvements when migrating to InfluxDB, as fewer API calls are needed to write the same amount of data.
+This significant difference in batch sizes can lead to performance improvements when migrating to InfluxDB V2, as fewer API calls are needed to write the same amount of data.

 ## Retention Policy Differences